-SECTION 4.4.(a) Dorothea Dix Hospital Property Study Commission. - If the State-owned real property encompassing the Dorothea Dix Hospital campus is not transferred to another State agency or agencies before the sale of any or all of the property to a nongovernmental entity, options for this sale shall be considered by the Dorothea Dix Hospital Property Study Commission.
+SECTION 4.2.(a) Dorothea Dix Hospital Property Study Commission. - If any of the State-owned real property encompassing the Dorothea Dix Hospital campus is no longer needed by Dorothea Dix Hospital and is not transferred to another State agency or agencies before the sale of any or all of the property to a nongovernmental entity, options for this sale shall be considered by the Dorothea Dix Hospital Property Study Commission.
 The Commission shall make recommendations on the options for sale of the property to the Joint Legislative Commission on Governmental Operations before any sale of any or all parts of the property.

-SECTION 4.4.(b) Creation and Membership. - The Dorothea Dix Hospital Property Study Commission is created.
+SECTION 4.2.(b) Creation and Membership. - The Dorothea Dix Hospital Property Study Commission is created.
 The Commission shall consist of nine members, four appointed by the President Pro Tempore of the Senate and four appointed by the Speaker of the House of Representatives.
 The Secretary of Health and Human Services shall serve as an ex officio member of the Commission.